 The use of a sustainable material in every part of a building could alter the very nature of construction for a more sustainable future.

-Springwise has followed the construction industry’s attempts to become more sustainable, from re-using waste products to create building materials to designing energy efficient buildings.
-Buildings naturally ought to last many years after their construction, and so in an increasingly eco-conscious world, considering environmental impacts is vital.
+Spotted: Springwise has followed the construction industry’s attempts to become more sustainable, covering innovations that re-use waste products to create building materials, and energy-efficient buildings.
+As buildings last for many years after their construction, considering their environmental impact is vital in an increasingly eco-conscious world.
 With this in mind, UK architects have now devised a way to create fully biodegradable and recyclable buildings.

 Studio Bark have constructed a garden building made entirely of cork.
 Aptly named the Cork Studio, the prototype can be fully recycled, reused, or composted.
 The drive to create such a structure came from frustration at the architecture industry’s dependency on single-use materials.
 This means that temporary or short-life structures, such as garden buildings, often end up in landfill.
 This is not only bad for the environment but also not economical for the architects themselves.
-In using reusable materials, architects could save money and time on purchasing new building resources.
+With reusable materials, architects could save money and time on purchasing new building resources.
 Alternatively, the entire building could be recycled or left to decompose after use.
-Reducing the amount of materials sent to landfill means that we reduce the amount of hazardous materials that enter our soil and water across the planet via such rubbish tips.
+Reducing the material sent to landfill reduces the hazardous materials entering our soil and water via rubbish tips.

-The architects chose cork to work with after extensive experiments involving water, fire, and degradation resistance tests.
+The architects chose cork, after extensive experiments involving water, fire, and degradation resistance tests.
 Cork is strong and durable, making it ideal as a building material.
 They can also harvest the wood in a sustainable manner directly from the bark of the cork oak tree.